Canon 1D vs Leica D-LUX Typ 109

 Feature comparison: Canon 1D vs Leica D-LUX Typ 109

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the D-LUX Typ 109 has an electronic viewfinder (2764k dots), while the 1D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D-LUX Typ 109 has a higher magnification than the one of the 1D (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Leica D-LUX Typ 109 along with similar information for a selection of comparators.

 |Canon 1D»||optical||Y||2.0||120||fixed||n||16000||8.0||n||n||Canon 1D|

 |Canon 1D X Mark II« »||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|

 |Canon 5D Mark IV« »||optical||Y||3.2||1620||fixed||Y||8000||7.0||n||n||Canon 5D Mark IV|

 |Canon 1D C« »||optical||Y||3.2||1040||fixed||n||8000||14.0||n||n||Canon 1D C|

 |Canon 1D X« »||optical||Y||3.2||1040||fixed||n||8000||14.0||n||n||Canon 1D X|